All Episodes

 And here it is a resentment of the lower classes that's driving America.

-I mean, no question that uh this anti-establishment mentality in the public, which is huge, is you know, anti-political class and so forth.
+I mean, no question that This anti-establishment mentality in the pub, which is huge, is anti-political class and so forth.

-But the at the same time, those people, the political elites in this country actually look down their noses at the people that vote for them in many ways.
+But at the same time, those people, the political elites in this country, actually look down their noses at the people and vote for them in many ways.

 Hi.